This water pollution STEM challenge helps kids explore how to clean polluted water using simple materials.

 Add pollutants such as:

-• small debris
+- Leaves or small debris

-STEP 2: Observe the pollution
+Step 2: Observe the Pollution

 Ask students: